 LITRG felt that such a test was unfair on disabled people.
 Therefore, following representations, the way HMRC implement the rules for self-employed disabled people has been amended so that they consider the test is met where earnings are at least the equivalent of the minimum number of hours required to qualify for WTC (i.e. 16) x minimum wage per week (unless the disabled person declares 30+ hours and receives the 30 hour premium – in which case their situation will be tested against 30 hours x minimum wage).

-Newly self- employed will need to demonstrate how they intend to carry on their self-employment on a commercial basis and how their self-employment will become profitable, organised and regular.
+Newly self-employed claimants will need to demonstrate how they intend to carry on their self-employment on a commercial basis and how their self-employment will become profitable, organised and regular.

-HMRC have said that any cases involving disable people will be dealt with sympathetically, taking account of the fact there may be particular circumstances to consider.
+HMRC have said that any cases involving disabled people will be dealt with sympathetically, taking account of the fact there may be particular circumstances to consider.
 If you have experienced any difficulties with HMRC in this regard, please contact us with details of your experience.

 Universal credit (UC) is gradually replacing working tax credit and child tax credits but it is being phased in gradually, so tax credits will not disappear for some time.
 UC also replaces other benefits including income support, income-based jobseeker’s allowance, income-related employment and support allowance and housing benefit.